YDLD-dataset/YDLD/README.md

 |20| YOLOF                                          |     CVPR     | 2021 |  5.7 | 13.3 |  4.3 |  0.0 |  3.7 |  7.2 | 27.4 |

+**We will update this leaderboard if you submit your detection results to us.
+We will notice the contactable E-mail when we release full dataset.**